kulbhushanchand/AfDaq/README.md

 - The code is available at [GitHub repository](https://github.com/kulbhushanchand/AfDaq).
 - The code, data, and analysis-scripts that support the findings of the study are available at [OSF Repository](https://doi.org/10.17605/OSF.IO/VCTJM).

 The paper explaining the design and development, and usage of this work in multimodal biofeedback is published in xxxx.
-You can cite this work (by citing the paper published for this work) as below -
+You can cite this work (by citing the paper published for this work) as -